-Trump accuses Democrats of 'attempted coup' on eve of impeachment vote
+On eve of expected impeachment, Trump lashes out at Pelosi, Democrats

 “If you’re trying to conceal evidence and block testimony, it’s probably not because the evidence is going to help your case.
 It’s because you’re trying to cover something up,” Schumer added.

-(For a graphic on 'U.S. House Judiciary Committee's full impeachment report click here)

-Reporting by Susan Cornwell and Richard Cowan; Additional reporting by David Morgan, Patricia Zengerle and Makini Brice; Writing by Will Dunham and James Oliphant; Editing by Peter Cooney, Jonathan Oatis and Andrea Ricci
+Reporting by Susan Cornwell, Richard Cowan, and David Morgan; Additional reporting Patricia Zengerle and Makini Brice; Writing by Will Dunham and James Oliphant; Editing by Jonathan Oatis, Andrea Ricci and Peter Cooney